BPD vs. Bipolar Disorder: What Is the Difference?

 Someone with Bipolar Disorder will cycle through an episode much less quickly.
 Sometimes an episode’s cycle will last months, or even years.

 If you believe you have symptoms of either BPD or Bipolar Disorder, be sure to get diagnosed by a trained mental health professional.
 It will be important that you receive the proper diagnosis in order to get effective treatment for Borderline Personality Disorder, Bipolar Disorder, or both.

 - Borderline Personality Disorder vs. Narcissistic Personality Disorder: How are They Different?

-- Borderline Personality Disorder in the DSM-V
+- The Link between Borderline Personality Disorder and Stress